-The prices for these products are generally relatively stable due to long-term contracts with customers in areas.
+The prices for these products are generally relatively stable due to long-term contracts with customers in industries that are not generally subject to the cyclical trends of commodity chemicals.
+The primary raw materials for these products are olefins and ammonia, which are purchased from world market suppliers based on international prices.
+The specialties business line primarily serves global markets in the synthetic lubricant, agrochemical, rubber processing and other specialty chemical areas.
 Much of the specialties business line involves "one customer, one product" relationships, where the business develops customized products with the customer, but the specialties business line also sells several chemicals which are priced more like commodity chemicals.